 NOTE: The user manual titles previously listed are only examples of common titles currently in use in industry.
-Inspectors should not interpret this as ay list of required titles.
-Operators may choose to divide the OM in any convenient way and may select different user manual titles.
+Inspectors should not interpret this as a list of required titles.
+Operators may choose to divide the MCM in any convenient way and may select different user manual titles.

-- (4) Aeroplane Flight Manual (AFM): An approved aeroplane flight manual is prepared by the manufacturer and approved by the State of aircraft design. - (5) Rotorcraft Flight Manual (RFM): An approved rotorcraft flight manual is prepared by the manufacturer and approved by the State of aircraft design. - (6) Aircraft Operating Manual (AOM): An approved aircraft operating manual is a manual that is developed by, or for, a specific operator for a specific aircraft type and which is approved by the inspectors, in accordance with the provisions of CV-CAR 9.C.115. - (7) Policy: A written requirement established by an operator's management that is expected to be complied with by appropriate employee personnel.
+- (4) Policy: A written requirement established by an operator's management that is expected to be complied with by appropriate employee personnel.
 A policy may be within a procedure or stated separately.
-A written requirement such as, "No flight may depart on a cross-country flight without a spare case of oil" is an example of a policy. - (8) Recommendation: A preferred technique or action described by the operator which employees are expected to follow whenever practical.
-A recommendation is not a policy requirement. - (9) Procedure: A logical progression of actions and/or decisions in a fixed sequence that is prescribed by an operator to achieve a specified objective.
-In short, a procedure is step by step guidance on how to do something. - (10) Abbreviated Procedure: A list of sequential procedural steps without an amplified description or amplified set of instructions. - (11) Amplified Procedure: A description of sequential procedural steps with detailed explanatory descriptions and/or instructions accompanying each step. - (12) Technique: A method of accomplishing a procedural step or manoeuvre. - (13) Checklist: A formal list used to identify, schedule, compare, or verify a group of elements or actions.
-Although a checklist may be published in a manual, it is usually intended to be used by itself, so that reference to a manual is made unnecessary.
-Checklists are usually formatted and presented on paper, however, they may be formatted on electronic or mechanical devices, or presented in an audio format.
-A checklist may or may not represent an abbreviated procedure.
-The items listed on a checklist may be unrelated and may not represent a procedure, such as most "normal" checklists.
-Abnormal and emergency checklists, however, do represent procedures.
+A written requirement such as, "No person may enter an aircraft fuel tank without a safety observer present" is an example of a policy. - (5) Recommendation: A preferred technique or action described by the operator which employees are expected to follow whenever practical.
+A recommendation is not a policy requirement. - (6) Procedure: A logical progression of actions and/or decisions in a fixed sequence that is prescribed by an operator to achieve a specified objective.
+In short, a procedure is step-by-step guidance on how to do something. - (7) Abbreviated Procedure: A list of sequential procedural steps without an amplified description or amplified set of instructions. - (8) Amplified Procedure: A description of sequential procedural steps with detailed explanatory descriptions and/or instructions accompanying each step. - (9) Technique: A method of accomplishing a procedural step or manoeuvre. - (10) "Document": A written description of a system, a method, or a procedure; a written statement of authorisations, conditions, or limitations; or a file of information.
+A document serves as an official record of understanding and agreement between the AAC and the operator, describing the means the operator will use to comply with regulatory requirements.
+An approved document is not a manual.
+Relevant information from a document, however, may be extracted and published in user manuals.
+For example, the Operations Specifications (opspecs) are not a manual but an approved document from which information is extracted.